semaphoreci/artifact/README.md

 ### Big picture

-Artifacts can be stored and accessed on four different layers.
+Artifacts can be stored and accessed on three different layers.
 This concept makes it easy to use artifacts for different purposes with very simple commands.

 Artifact stores: